thisisrayner/project-zhenghe/codebase_summary.md

 Narrative is plain text with paragraphs separated by blank lines.
 TLDR section uses dash-prefixed key points, each on a new line.

-Optionally appends an "LLM Footnote:" after the TLDR when aggregated or historical context can meaningfully reinforce or counterbalance the summary.
-The footnote may be a short paragraph or a bullet list of counterpoints and can be omitted entirely if no useful context is available.
+Optionally appends an "LLM Footnote:" after the TLDR when aggregated or historical context is available.
+The footnote answers three questions about missing critical areas, extra context from the model, and tips for refining keyword searches.
+It is concise—either a paragraph or bullet list—and may be omitted entirely if no useful content exists.

 ```